EmergingDigitalAcademy/intro-to-ecmascript-and-dom-programming/README.md

 3. 30min: Write the game logic and guessing history
 4. 30min: Styling, Q&A

+## Teaching the class

+- checkpoints/ folder has milestones.
+- checkpoints/10-final-compact.js is the solution w/o comments
+- checkpoints/10-final-with-comments.js is the solution, well commented
+- checkpoints/11-final-style.css is a final stylesheet to use (just has a few things uncommented)

 ## Important DOM Concepts

 - html attributes, including `id` vs `class` and `type="number"`